thrylos2307/StudentResultPortal/README.md

 [Result portal](https://github.com/thrylos2307/Evoting-StudentPortal/tree/evoting_studentp/evoting-studentp/student) is site were faculty can update the results for student according to their semesters and major info .
 Admin can create faculty , batch(student login) and major info for ease to login credentials and major info.
 Students can view their result as per their semesters .

 ### Use
-Login as admin to create credentials for faculty and student , then login with faculty credential to create results...
+Login as admin to create credentials for faculty and student , then login with faculty credential to create results...<br>
-Id: admin
+Id: admin  <br>
-Pass: admin123
+Pass: admin123 <br>
-Note : remember the login password while creating credential .
+Note : remember the login password while creating credential.

 To view site click [here](https://studentresult.herokuapp.com).